PruneTruong/DenseMatching/README.md

 * 07/21: Added training code and more options for evaluation
 * 08/21: Fixed memory leak in mixture dataset + added other sampling for megadepth dataset
 * 10/21: Added pre-trained models of WarpC
-* 12/21: Added training code for WarpC and PDC-Net+, + randomly generated data + Caltech evaluation, + pre-trained models of PDC-Net+
+* 12/21: Added training code for WarpC and PDC-Net+, + randomly generated data + Caltech evaluation, + pre-trained models of PDC-Net+ + demo on notebook
+* 02/22: Small modifications